christoph-cullmann/www/content/posts/kde-applications-and-icons/index.md

 <center><a href="/posts/kde-applications-and-icons/images/2024-kate-and-dolphin-mate.png" target="_blank"><img width=700 src="/posts/kde-applications-and-icons/images/2024-kate-and-dolphin-mate-small.png"></a></center>

+System icons intermixed with Breeze as fallback icons, looks not that nice.
+Breeze icons not readable, as recoloring is not working.

 ### Xfce

 Kate and Dolphin 24.02 on Xfce with dark mode on NixOS, normal system packages, Breeze icons is installed.

 <center><a href="/posts/kde-applications-and-icons/images/2024-kate-and-dolphin-xfce.png" target="_blank"><img width=700 src="/posts/kde-applications-and-icons/images/2024-kate-and-dolphin-xfce-small.png"></a></center>

+Same mix and unreadable state as on MATE.

 ### Enlightenment

 Kate 24.02 on Enlightenment with dark mode on NixOS, normal system packages, Breeze icons is installed.

 <center><a href="/posts/kde-applications-and-icons/images/2024-kate-enlightenment.png" target="_blank"><img width=700 src="/posts/kde-applications-and-icons/images/2024-kate-enlightenment-small.png"></a></center>

+Just unreadable icons, beside out own Git icon and the few colored ones.

+## Summary: What's up with Icons today

+The icons in KDE applications do look perfect on KDE Plasma.
+That should be no real surprise as many people working on these applications will test them there and KDE Frameworks and Qt are well tested on Plasma, too.

+The icons look fine on Windows and macOS, too, at least for applications that got properly ported, but only thanks to patches we do in Craft.
+If you just grab e.g. Kate's and the needed frameworks sources from our normal repositories, you don't get that.

+If the maintainers of the port for some OS do care, like the Haiku people, KDE applications can look fine there.

+On other desktop environments it doesn't look that great out of the box.

+Unlike for the other operating systems, there the same packages without extra patches are running.

+Whereas that works perfect on Plasma, we rely too much that the desktop environment running provides an icon set that has a similar coverage and naming as Breeze.
+As we don't hard depend on the Breeze icons for our applications, it can even happen that just no fitting icons are there per default.

+Even if that can be solved with some better package dependencies, you still end up with a patchwork look and without a Qt platform theme plugin that handles the needed recoloring to make dark mode feasible.

 ## Feedback